opensecuritycompliance/opensecuritycompliance/README.md

 # Setting up cowctl CLI

-**Note:** If you've already set up the CLI, you can skip this section and proceed by executing `sh run.sh` (in Mac or Ubuntu).
+**Note:** If you've already set up the CLI, you can skip this section and proceed by executing `sh run.sh` (in Mac or Ubuntu) or `./windows_setup/run.ps1` (in Windows).
 Then enter `cowctl` to access the command line interface.

+**Note:** While the CLI functionality on Windows has been partially tested, it may not yet offer full stability or support.

 ## Prerequisites